Rhodes University in South Africa doesn’t throw its own hat in the rankings ring – but that doesn’t mean you can’t find it there.

-Among the potential benefits of rankings, Bekhradnia listed in his report that they included that they provide information to potential students, policymakers and other stakeholders and offer benchmarking information for universities themselves.
+Among the potential benefits of rankings, Bekhradnia listed in his report that they provide information to potential students, policymakers and other stakeholders and offer benchmarking information for universities themselves.

 “[Rankings] are a stimulus to improvement both as a result of such benchmark information and because of the incentives to improvement that competition provides.